nrfconnect/sdk-nrf/samples/ei_wrapper/README.rst

    a.
 Prepare your own machine learning model using `Edge Impulse studio`_.
    #.
 Set the :option:`CONFIG_EDGE_IMPULSE_URI` to URI of your machine learning model.

-   See the :ref:`ei_ncs` page for detailed configuration steps.
+   See the :ref:`ei_wrapper` page for detailed configuration steps.
 #.
-Define the input data for the machine learning model in :file:`samples/ei_ncs/src/include/input_data.h`.
+Define the input data for the machine learning model in :file:`samples/ei_wrapper/src/include/input_data.h`.
 #.
 Check the example input data in your Edge Impulse studio project:

    a.
 Go to the :guilabel:`Live classification` tab.